LivelyIE/web/tasks/markdown/T_OrganiseBankAccounts.md

 ## Where to Keep Your Deposit

-Keep your deposit wherever is connivent for you to regularly contribute to.
+Keep your deposit wherever is convenient for you to regularly contribute to.
 You should also consider shopping around for a competitive deposit interest rate as some banks provide very little interest.
 If, for example, you earn 3% interest on €40,000 over a year you would have an extra €1,200 to go towards your new home!

 If applying for a mortgage with a partner it is not an issue if you have separate savings accounts.

 ## Overdrafts and Missed Payments

-Lenders don't like to see when can't afford a bill or loan payment or when you need to use your overdraft.
-While one-off occurrences can sometimes be explained it's best to have an additional buffer in your current account to make sure you aren't missing any payments and demonstrating financial responsibility.
+Lenders don't like to see when you can't afford a bill or loan payment or when you need to use your overdraft.
+While one-off occurrences can sometimes be explained it's best to have an additional buffer in your current account to make sure you aren't missing any payments.

 ## Gambling